commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 Purpose: Fill a memory region with a byte value.
 Call address: $FEE4

-**Description:** This function fills the memory region specified by an address (r0) and a size in bytes (r1) with the constant byte value passed in .A.
+**Description:** This function fills the memory region specified by an address (r0) and a size in bytes (r1) with the constant byte value passed in .A. r0 and .A are preserved, r1 is destroyed.

+If the target address is in the $9F00-$9FFF range, all bytes will be written to the same address (r0), i.e. the address will not be incremented.
+This is useful for filling VERA memory ($9F23 or $9F24), for example.

 ##### Function Name: memory_copy